valhongli/BMS/README.md

 In folder VisualStudio, the entire solution is presented.
 By opening BMS.sln, you can get the solution run.

+In folder MatlabWrapper, run demo.m to get the results saved in folder output.

 I use OpenCV 2.4.9.